HC Wainwright Analysts Give Zynerba Pharmaceuticals (ZYNE) a $23.00 Price Target

-HC Wainwright set a $23.00 price target on Zynerba Pharmaceuticals (NASDAQ:ZYNE) in a report released on Tuesday.
-The brokerage currently has a buy rating on the stock.
+Zynerba Pharmaceuticals (NASDAQ:ZYNE) has been given a $23.00 target price by HC Wainwright in a research note issued to investors on Tuesday.
+The firm currently has a “buy” rating on the stock.
+HC Wainwright’s price target indicates a potential upside of 118.42% from the stock’s current price.

-ZYNE has been the subject of several other research reports.
-Cantor Fitzgerald assumed coverage on Zynerba Pharmaceuticals in a report on Monday, March 5th.
-They issued a buy rating and a $17.00 price objective for the company.
-Zacks Investment Research lowered Zynerba Pharmaceuticals from a hold rating to a sell rating in a report on Saturday, November 18th.
-Ladenburg Thalmann Financial Services assumed coverage on Zynerba Pharmaceuticals in a report on Monday, January 29th.
-They issued a buy rating and a $25.50 price objective for the company.
-Seaport Global Securities assumed coverage on Zynerba Pharmaceuticals in a report on Friday, January 26th.
-They issued a buy rating and a $16.00 price objective for the company.
-Finally, Canaccord Genuity set a $18.00 price objective on Zynerba Pharmaceuticals and gave the stock a buy rating in a report on Monday, December 4th.
-One investment analyst has rated the stock with a sell rating, six have assigned a hold rating and seven have issued a buy rating to the company’s stock.
-Zynerba Pharmaceuticals presently has a consensus rating of Hold and a consensus target price of $17.50.
+Several other research firms have also commented on ZYNE.
+Canaccord Genuity set a $18.00 price target on shares of Zynerba Pharmaceuticals and gave the company a “buy” rating in a research report on Monday, December 4th.
+Zacks Investment Research lowered shares of Zynerba Pharmaceuticals from a “hold” rating to a “sell” rating in a research report on Saturday, November 18th.
+Cantor Fitzgerald set a $17.00 price target on shares of Zynerba Pharmaceuticals and gave the company a “buy” rating in a research report on Monday, December 4th.
+Oppenheimer reaffirmed a “hold” rating on shares of Zynerba Pharmaceuticals in a research report on Wednesday, January 3rd.
+Finally, Piper Jaffray Companies upped their price target on shares of Zynerba Pharmaceuticals from $16.00 to $20.00 in a research report on Tuesday, November 14th.
+One equities research analyst has rated the stock with a sell rating, six have given a hold rating and seven have issued a buy rating to the company.
+The stock presently has a consensus rating of “Hold” and a consensus target price of $17.77.

 About Zynerba Pharmaceuticals